gardhr/finabel/README.md

 ## Implementation

-The reference implementation currently supports the following languages (UTF-8 fully supported unless otherwise indicated):
+This reference implementation currently supports the following languages (UTF-8 fully supported unless otherwise indicated):

 - Python 3
 - Javascript
-- C++
+- C++ (requires GNU Multiple Precision Arithmetic library)

 In the future I may include other languages as well.
 Until then, developers are encouraged to create their own implementations based on the straightforward examples given here.